Large crank Mobility Cart with new seat design 2013

 - Sturdy tires: The Mobility Cart uses sturdy and low cost wheelbarrow wheels and solid rubber tires.

-- Three versions are made: Child & adult crank sizes and Pull Mobility Carts for those who do not have upper body strength or coordination.
+- Three versions are made: Small & large crank sizes and Pull Mobility Carts for those who do not have upper body strength or coordination.
 A missionary in Zambia says in his area there are as many in need of this new design, Pull, as the standard crank Mobility Cart.

 - Adaptability: The Mobility Cart can be adapted to a wide variety of bed or seat configurations.